openSUSE/packaging_rake_tasks/README.md

 Runs local build using `osc` command.
 It uses separate build roots for each basesystem for more efficient caching.

+An optional argument is passed as options to `osc` and can be used to prefer local packages: `rake "osc:build[-p /var/tmp/YaST:Head/openSUSE_Factory]"`

 ### osc:commit
 Commit current state of git tree to OBS devel project.
 It runs all checks and create package.